matiwan3/matiwan3/README.md

 ![](./profile-3d-contrib/profile-night-green.svg)

-*Yet longest streak was achieved thanks to
-<a href="https://github.com/matiwan3/autogit-streak"> this script </li>
+*Do you see that green carpet in the photo above?
+This was achieved thanks to <a href="https://github.com/matiwan3/autogit-streak"> this script </li>
 <p align="center">
    <a href="https://git.io/streak-stats">
       <img alt="GitHub Streak" src="https://streak-stats.demolab.com?user=matiwan3&theme=gruvbox&hide_border=true">